jarektr/Nix-NixOS/README.md

 # NixOS
-This is my evolving NixOS configuration.
-I am running this configuration on a Dell XPS 9710 with an Nvidia 3090 FE eGPU using a Razer Core X - Mercury.
+This is my evolving Nix/NixOS configuration.

+I use Nix on my M1 MBP, and on my SL4 via WSL.
+Also, NixOS runs on my Dell XPS 9710 with an Nvidia 3090 FE eGPU using a Razer Core X - Mercury.

-More details and pictures coming soon.
+Details and pictures coming soon.